zunda/emoticommits/README.md

 Commits and comments with emotions are good for your health :smile:

-Have a look at http://zunda.github.io/emoticommits/
+Have a look at http://zunda.github.io/emoticommits/ The maps shows commits and comments of GitHub users, along with their avatars, or, better than those, emoticons :smiley:

 Extracting commits and comments with locations
 ----------------------------------------------